AmrDeveloper/Amun/docs/reference/values.md

 ## BooIean

-In jot you can use `bool` or `int1` to declare boolean type, they are totaly the same
+In Amun you can use `bool` or `int1` to declare boolean type, they are totaly the same

 ```
 var t : bool = true;